joohee/DailyCoding/Python/README.md

 This directory is for pythong programming.

 ### Directories
+- packages
    - utils : some utils to help your programming.
    - aws : functions related with AWS.
    - book : functions related with BOOK db (search, ...)

 ```
 ├── check_disk.py : check disk storage and send a push notification if usage is larger than usage_limit.